MIL-STD 810 – Antifungal Testing

 MIL-STD 810G section 508.7 - Fungus

-As the most current version and commonly requested 810 test, 810G is used to determine if materials comprising of a material or an assembled combination of material will support fungal growth, while also determining the immediate and long term effects that growth can have on a material’s performance and use.
+As the most commonly requested 810 test, 810G is used to determine if materials comprising of a material or an assembled combination of material will support fungal growth, while also determining the immediate and long term effects that growth can have on a material’s performance and use.

 MIL-STD-810G section 508.6 - Fungus